fbpx

 Compulsive use

 Brief interventions, such as quantifying consumption, exploring the pros and cons of using or keeping a diary of use, has been shown to be very effective in reducing alcohol consumption.
-It has been used successfully with other drugs, so why not ketamine.
+It has been used successfully with other drugs, so why not ketamine?
 Helping a client to define their frequency and level of use, and the gains to be made by cutting down, can help to break up patterns of consumption.

 Cognitive Behavioural Therapy (CBT) has been used successfully in helping clients understand their motivation to use other drugs and could be equally applied to ketamine.
 Understanding how patterns of behaviour develop, identifying cues and triggers that stimulate the desire to use, and devising strategies to cope with high-risk situations can all help to bring about change.